-CaveSim program element: Vertical Caving

-On CaveSim portable 12' A-frame w/ crash pads:

-- While wearing helmets, students use a Bosun's chair, ropes, and pulleys to learn about 2nd Grade: 1.
+CaveSim program element: Vertical Caving On CaveSim portable 12' A-frame w/ crash pads: • While wearing helmets, students use a Bosun's chair, ropes, and pulleys to learn about 2nd Grade: 1.
 Physical Science: 1.
 Changes in speed or mechanical advantage afforded by 1:1 and 5:1 pulley systems, and learn that work is unchanged when a mechanical advantage is introduced.
 Students work together to lift a fellow student up the tower using the different systems.
 Students use their understanding of fractions to determine that the 5:1 pulley system reduces the required 5th Grade PE: 1.
-Movement Competence and lifting force by a factor of 5. - CaveSim staff use harnesses and mechanical ascenders to ascend the A-frame CaveSim staff discuss the ascender mechanics, as well as equipment safety and the important differences between caving and rock climbing equipment.
-Students learn the words "ascend," "descend," "vertical", and "horizontal."
-Students learn about current events in vertical caving, including ongoing efforts in Mexico to find the world's deepest cave.
+Movement Competence and lifting force by a factor of 5.
+CaveSim staff use harnesses and mechanical ascenders to ascend the A-frame.
+CaveSim staff discuss the ascender mechanics, as well as equipment safety and the important differences between caving and rock climbing equipment.
+Students learn the improving physical fitness; 2.
+Demonstrate understanding words "ascend," "descend," "vertical", and "horizontal."
+Students learn about current events in vertical caving, including ongoing efforts in Mexico to find the world's deepest physical performance; 3.
+Connect the health-related cave.
 Students learn that some of the cavers who help with CaveSim have been over 6000' underground.
+With the help of students, CaveSim staff demonstrate the power of friction to rapidly destroy Nylon rope.
+Before the demonstration, students are encouraged to develop hence the melting of the larger rope).